xying21/docsite/docs/tools/ckb-cli/ckb-cli-account.md

 Import an account from keystore plugin

 > Usage: `account import-from-plugin --account-id <account-id>`
-#The account id(hex format, can be found in account list)
+  #The account id, in hex format, can be found in account list

 request:
 ```shell